robinpokorny/robinpokorny.com/_posts/2015-10-12-index-as-a-key-is-an-anti-pattern.md

 Although in this article I write about React, the problem is not exclusive to it.
 In similar libraries, like Preact, the danger is present, too.
 However, the effects can be different.

 See the following StackOverflow question, where the last element disappears.
-Also please note the explanation in the answers provided by the creator of Preact, [Jason Miller](undefined).
-[**Wrong components rendered by Preact**
+Also please note the explanation in the answers provided by the creator of Preact, Jason Miller: [Wrong components rendered by Preact](http://stackoverflow.com/questions/42773892/wrong-components-rendered-by-preact).

-*This is a classic issue that is totally underserved by Preact's documentation, so I'd like to personally apologize for…*stackoverflow.com](http://stackoverflow.com/questions/42773892/wrong-components-rendered-by-preact)
+---

 ### References and related articles